GET MY FREE PDF "MATERIALS FOR INTERIOR SKETCHING",

 ENTER YOUR NAME AND EMAIL HERE:

 First and foremost, buy basic colours, as you will need them most.
-For interior sketching, it is better not to use pure, bright colours, but a bit ‘dusty’, ’noble‘ tones.
-What does it mean?
-With interiors it is better to choose colours that people would feel comfortable to live in.
-A typical palette would include beige and grey, blue, olive, and woody tones.
+For interior sketching, it is better not to use pure, bright colours, but rather tones that are a bit ‘dusty’, ’noble‘ tones.
+What does that mean?
+With interiors it is better to choose colours that people would feel comfortable living in.
+A typical palette would include beige, grey, blue, olive, and woody tones.

 You first marker selection might be as follows: